platias318/platias318/README.md

 - 👋 Hi, I’m @platias318
 - 👀 I’m interested in software Developing and solving problems
-- 🌱 I’m currently learning coding and data analysis
+- 🌱 I’m currently in my fourth year studying Computer Sciense in Athens University of Economics and Business
 - 📫 How to reach me Gmail: platiaskostas318@gmail.com

 <!---